Rosario Ferré: Early years

-Rosario Ferré (birth name: Rosario Ferré Ramírez de Arellano) was born in Ponce, Puerto Rico, into one of Puerto Rico's wealthiest families.
+Rosario Ferré Ramírez de Arellano was born in Ponce, Puerto Rico, into one of Puerto Rico's wealthiest families.
 Her parents were the former First Family of Puerto Rico Luis A. Ferré (Governor) and Lorenza Ramírez de Arellano She was the niece of the late Sor Isolina Ferré, recipient of the Presidential Medal of Freedom.

 Ferré received her primary education at Ponce, Puerto Rico.
 In 1951, she was sent to Wellesley, Massachusetts and attended Dana Hall School.

 Ferré began writing professionally at age 14, publishing articles in Puerto Rico's El Nuevo Día newspaper.
 In her youth, Ferré was an advocate of independence, despite the fact that her father was pro-statehood (and, later, she too became an advocate of statehood.)
 Upon graduating from high school she went to the United States where she gained her Bachelor of Arts degree in English and French from Manhattanville College.
 She was a member of Mu Alpha Phi sorority.

 Ferré returned to Puerto Rico where in the 1970s she enrolled in the University of Puerto Rico to study for her master's degree.
 During her time as a student, Ferré began her writing career as the founder, editor and publisher of the journal "Zona de Carga y Descarga" along with her cousin, Olga Nolla.
 The Journal was also published along with the poet Luis Cesar Rivera.
 In “Zona de Carga y Descarga”, Ferré published some of her own poetry along with short stories.
 The journal was devoted to publishing the works of new writers and to promoting the ideas of the independence movement.
 The journal ran for 9 issues, the first being published in 1972, and the last being published in 1975.
 Among the novelists and short story writers of Puerto Rico to share Ferré's commitment to satire were Ana Lydia Vega and Giannina Braschi.
 Ferré also published poems and wrote a biography of her father.
 Upon earning her master's degree, Ferré enrolled in the University of Maryland where she graduated with a PhD in Latin American Literature.
 Her doctoral thesis was titled: "La filiación romántica de los cuentos de Julio Cortázar" (The romantic link between the stories of Julio Cortázar).